-The One Voice Youth Empowerment Model is currently in the process of being systematically evaluated and has been endorsed by the NH Expert Panel as an Evidence-Based Program.
+The One Voice Youth Empowerment Model has been systematically evaluated and is endorsed by the NH Expert Panel as an Evidence-Based Program.

 Our program was accepted in 2010 as a Service to Science site to receive a year of technical assistance through SAMSHA.
 In 2011 we applied for and received a $30,000 capacity building grant awarded to some of the Service to Science sites receiving TA.The One Voice Youth to Youth Model is recognized by the NH Registry of Interventions for Evidence-Based Practices in August of 2013.

 The purpose of this grant was to help Dover Youth to Youth develop the systems, tools and processes that will lead to establishing the program as evidence based.
 Through the Service to Science process the evaluation approach was designed and actual data collection began.
 This included pre- and post-survey of participants, establishing a control group of non-member students, focus groups, measurement of key advocacy skills and other evaluation activities.

 The evaluation is based on our Youth Empowerment Model of Knowledge > Skills > Action.
 These three elements are critical to achieve true youth empowerment.
 A carefully crafted Logic Model depicts the program’s theory of change and shows how the program activities lead to expected outcomes.